LenNathanielSison/app-store-analytics-portfolio/README.md

 # App Store Analytics

 ## Problem Statement
-The Apple App Store is highly competitive, making it difficult for developers to decide which app category and pricing strategy will perform best.
-This project analyzes Apple App Store listing data to identify relationships between app characteristics (such as category, price level, and review activity) and performance indicators like user ratings.
-The goal is to generate practical insights that can support better app launch and market positioning decisions.
+The Apple App Store is highly competitive, with millions of apps available and many categories competing for user attention.
+In this project dataset, there are 11,500 apps across 16 features, making it difficult for developers to decide which category and pricing strategy are most effective.
+The goal is to provide practical, data-based guidance for app launch and growth decisions.

 ---

 ## Data
 - **Source:** Kaggle
 - **Reference:** [Apple App Store Dataset 2026 Edition](https://www.kaggle.com/datasets/ashyou09/apple-app-store-dataset-2026-edition/data)
-- **Scope of Year:** 2023–2026
+- **Scope of Year:** 2019–2026
-- **Rows:** *1500*
+- **Rows:** *11,500*
 - **Columns:** *16*

 ---

 ## Methodology
-- Data cleaning & preprocessing (type validation, null/invalid handling)
+1. **Data formatting and preparation**
+   - Adjusted/standardized data types for relevant columns.

+2. **Insight extraction**
-- Exploratory Data Analysis (EDA) on category, rating, and review patterns
-- Data transformation in Power BI (KPI measures and aggregations)
+   - Used category, rating, and review patterns in Power BI visuals to extract insights.
    - Dashboard development with slicers (Type, Genre, Rating)
-- Scatter analysis with log-scale X-axis and trendline
-- Insight extraction and recommendation building

 ---